← Back to blog

 That is why most Paddle affiliate setups end up using one of three patterns: coupon-only attribution, link-based attribution, or a dedicated affiliate tracking tool connected to Paddle webhooks and checkout metadata.

-If you are comparing Paddle affiliate tracking software, you are usually deciding between a fast-start SaaS tool, a more configurable affiliate platform, or a custom build around Paddle checkout metadata and webhooks.
+If you are comparing Paddle tracking software for affiliate programs, you are usually deciding between a lightweight founder-run workflow, a Paddle-native SaaS affiliate tool, a broader partner platform, or a custom build around Paddle checkout metadata and webhooks.

-For most SaaS teams using Paddle, the best practical option is link attribution first, coupon fallback only where needed, and a tool or ledger that maps Paddle transaction events back to the affiliate who referred the customer.
+For most SaaS teams using Paddle, the best practical option is link attribution first, Paddle checkout custom data, webhook-based revenue and refund updates, and a ledger that maps each Paddle transaction back to the affiliate who referred the customer.

 • Tolt: strongest fit if you want very fast setup and a SaaS-first default workflow.